Da-Fi/entropy-api/README.md

-# Yearn API
+# DAFIDAO API
+# Hat-tip yearn-finance

-Yearn API is a collection of Serverless API endpoints focused on Yearn integrations.
+DAFIDAO API is a collection of Serverless API endpoints focused on DAFIDAO Yearn integrations.

-Yearn API intentions are as follows:
+DAFIDAO's API intentions are as follows:

-- Provide free API endpoints to simplify 3rd party integration with Yearn
+- Provide free API endpoints to simplify 3rd party integration with DAFIDAO
 - Provide an "API playground" (Swagger UI) anyone can use to quickly browse and test available APIs
 - Document all existing APIs
 - Allow the entire API stack to be forked to enable community involvement in API development